-Thomson evidently loved variety and clearly thrived on challenging himself in the range and diversity of the projects he took on.
-With churches, villas, terraces, tenements and warehouses on his CV there is no shortage of opportunity to appreciate the man’s thinking.
+Thomson evidently loved the variety and clearly thrived on challenging himself in the range and diversity of the projects he took on.
+With churches, villas, terraces, tenements and warehouses on his CV, there is no shortage of opportunity to appreciate the man’s thinking.
 Two of his greatest works do stand out, however, and make for essential accompaniments to any discussion on Glasgow’s great architecture.

 There is something very special about Holmwood, without doubt, the finest domestic structure designed by Thomson and one of Glasgow’s greatest treasures.

-This south side villa is often referenced as Thomson’s ‘masterpiece’ and he has poured his love into every personal detail of its construction.
+This villa, in the South of the city, is often referenced as Thomson’s ‘masterpiece’ and he has poured his love into every personal detail of its construction.
 Both inside and out the level of attention to detail is remarkable.
 Captivating in its pragmatism and with a hauntingly intricate exterior, there is an equally prevalent exotic feel to the tasteful interior.
-Superb use of natural light, including a fascinating and distinctive cupola set into the roof are amongst the main stand outs.
+Superb use of natural light, including a fascinating and distinctive cupola set into the roof, are amongst the main standouts.

 Holmwood also has an aura.
 Oozing atmosphere and rooms that just cry out for reflection and minds-eye thinking, the hustle and bustle of family and business life here is not hard to imagine.
 The villa was created for local paper manufacturer James Couper in 1857.
 Passing between owners over the years it is now in the care of the National Trust for Scotland.
 It is open to visitors afternoons Thursdays to Mondays over the summer months.
 There is no finer place to scrutinise Alexander Thomson’s mindset and legacy.
 Holmwood House is currently closed for the winter and will re-open to the public in the springtime, check out their website for opening times.

-Thomson’s desire for sustainability and endurance is perhaps best shown by this magnificent city centre structure.
-Since its creation in 1859 and thanks to Glasgow’s not-quite-tropical reputation, it will have taken a battering from west of Scotland climatic conditions.
-And yet here it stands.
+Thomson’s desire for sustainability and endurance is perhaps best shown by this magnificent city centre structure created in 1859.
 A bold temple faces the street, backed up by an adjoining clock tower.
-Tragically it is the only remaining Thomson church in Glasgow, but is one that offers great insight into his style.
+Tragically it is the only remaining Thomson church in Glasgow but is one that offers great insight into his style.

 Even being set amidst the city’s bustling business and nightlife centre, there is something ominously powerful about its temple-like grandeur.